Silesian language: Dialects of Silesian

+Historically, the dialectal distribution also included the Chwalim dialect, part of the Lower Silesian dialect group.
+This dialect formed the northernmost boundary of the Silesian language and influenced nearby new mixed dialects until its extinction in the 20th century.

 Dialect vs. language

 Politicization

-Opinions are divided among linguists regarding whether Silesian is a distinct language, a dialect of Polish, or in the case of Lach, a variety of Czech.
+Opinions are divided among linguists regarding whether Silesian is a distinct language, a dialect of Polish, or, in the case of Lach, a variety of Czech.
 The issue can be contentious, because some Silesians consider themselves to be a distinct nationality within Poland.
-When Czechs, Poles, and Germans each made claims to substantial parts of Silesia as constituting an integral part of their respective nation-states in the 19th and 20th centuries, the language of Slavic speaking Silesians became politicized.
+When Czechs, Poles, and Germans each made claims to substantial parts of Silesia as constituting an integral part of their respective nation-states in the 19th and 20th centuries, the language of Slavic-speaking Silesians became politicized.

+Slavicist of Upper Silesian extraction, Rudolf Abicht, who worked at the University of Breslau and proposed an early standardization of the Belarusian language, clearly recognized that standardizing and making Silesian into a language is a socio-political process.
+In 1920, he expressed his opinion on the subject in an extensive essay on the 'Upper Silesian language question.'

-Some, like Óndra Łysohorsky, a poet and author in Czechoslovakia, saw the Silesians as being their own distinct people, which culminated in his effort to create a literary standard he called the "Lachian language".
+Some, like Óndra Łysohorsky (a poet and author in Czechoslovakia), saw the Silesians as their own distinct people, which culminated in his effort to create a literary standard which he called the "Lachian language".
 Silesian inhabitants supporting the cause of each of these ethnic groups had their own robust network of supporters across Silesia's political borders which shifted over the course of the 20th century prior to the large-scale ethnic cleansing in the aftermath of World War II.

+In 2011, Tomasz Kamusella and Andrzej Roczniok published a Silesian-language article on the standardization of the Silesian language.